My easy Crock Pot Marinara Sauce recipe is perfect for busy winter days!

 Enter my Crock Pot Marinara Sauce recipe.

-This sauce it simple and versatile.
-Yes, it’s a pretty classic meal but my version doesn’t have sugar AND has that amazing homemade taste that’s hard to get any other way.
+This Crock Pot Marinara Sauce recipe is simple and versatile.
+Yes, it's a pretty classic meal but my version doesn't have sugar AND has that amazing homemade taste that's hard to get any other way.

 When you get home you can leave the sauce chunky, or use an immersion blender to puree until smooth.